anurag-inias/anurag-inias.github.io/docs/sort/quicksort.md

 ## tl;dr

-We start with the partitioning as [discussed previously](/partition/partition) and repeatedly partition the input in smaller and smaller chunks, implicitly sort them.
+We start with the partitioning as [discussed previously](/partition/partition) and repeatedly partition the input in smaller and smaller chunks, implicitly sorting them.

 === "pseudocode"